Rafael-Kauati/sio-project/delivery1/README.md

 . venv-and-install.sh
 ```

-### Then you can run the flask app with run-flask-app.sh file at the delivery1/repo-app/, this script also set the env vars to be used by the client, regarding the public key and server address
+### Then you can run the flask app with run-flask-app.sh file at the delivery1/repo-app/

 ```bash
 . run-flask-app.sh